The Dunwich Horror (film): Development

 American International Pictures (AIP) originally announced a film version of Lovecraft's "The Dunwich Horror" in 1963.
 Originally, AIP had conceived an international co-production of the film between the United States and Italy, to be directed by Italian filmmaker Mario Bava and starring Boris Karloff and Christopher Lee.
-The film was tentatively called Scarlet Friday, following the naming trend of Bava’s precious films Black Sunday and Black Sabbath.
+The film was tentatively called Scarlet Friday, following the naming trend of Bava’s previous films Black Sunday and Black Sabbath.
 This version of the film ultimately never came to fruition.

 Daniel Haller, who was eventually hired to direct, had previously directed several films for executive producer Roger Corman, including the motorcycle film Devil's Angels (1967).

 Commenting on the production, Haller noted that the production was partly inspired by the success of Rosemary's Baby (1968), but added, "We are not making a Gothic horror story.
 We want a much more contemporary image—one that will bring witchcraft and necromancy into an area of credibility, at least to some extent."